N.Y.

 Mental health assistance, including information on the grieving process, triggers and symptoms associated with grief, effective coping strategies, the impact on family dynamics in relation to the loss of someone close, and other mental health concerns correlated with grief.(d)

 Disposition of remains including funeral and service arrangements and burials.
-This information shall include average costs by region and refer to the resources provided by the department of health’s bureau of funeral directing.(e)
+This information shall refer to the resources provided by the department of health’s bureau of funeral directing.(e)

 Funeral directors;(b)